Digitalist-Open-Cloud/matomo-kubernetes/README.md

 ## Create a new project

-To use the Matomo helm chart as a base in a new project you need to create your own helm chart that uses this as a dependency, lets go through the steps on how to do that.
+To use the Matomo helm chart as a base in a new project you need to create your own helm chart that uses this as a dependency, so you will need to have a copy of this repo locally, lets go through the steps on how to do that.

+1. Clone this repo and put it somewhere on your computer.

-1. Create a new folder somewhere on your computer and create your helm chart there.
+2. Create a new directory somewhere on your computer (NOT in the `matomo-kubernetes` directory) and create your helm chart there.

-    `helm create <PROJECTNAME>`
+    `helm create <CHARTNAME>`

-2. You will now have a folder called <PROJECTNAME> there with this structure.
+3. You will now have a directory called <CHARTNAME> there with this structure.

     ```
     ├── charts